How to Set a Charge by Superheat

 Evaporator Superheat

-The evaporator superheat is measured at the outlet of the evaporator.
+We measure the evaporator superheat at the outlet of the evaporator.
 This method of measuring superheat is most useful when setting or checking TXV or EEV operation because the job of the TXV is to set the superheat at the evaporator outlet where the bulb or sensor is located.
-This is especially useful in refrigeration applications, especially in rack refrigeration applications where the superheat is measured at the case.
+As you can imagine, this method is especially useful in refrigeration applications, especially in rack refrigeration applications where the superheat is measured at the case.
+(HERE is an HVACR Learning Network course about superheat and subcooling in TXV refrigeration systems.)

-Advantage – Evaporator superheat tells us how well the evaporator is being fed, which translates more accurately into the evaporator, TXV, and EEV performance
+Advantage – Evaporator superheat tells us how well the evaporator is being fed, which gives us more accurate insight into the evaporator, TXV, and EEV performance.

 Disadvantage – Evaporator superheat does not tell us the state or temperature of the refrigerant before it enters the compressor.
 It also can't be measured perfectly without the presence of a suction pressure port at the evaporator outlet, which many split A/C systems do not have.